davidburrell/GRPS382/README.md

 ### Installation
 --------------------

-1. Clone the repo or download a version via releases and unpack to the "pkg" subdirectory of your GAP installation (i.e. ~/gap/pkg) making sure to name the folder GRPS382
+1. Clone the repo or download a version via releases and unpack to the "pkg" subdirectory of your GAP installation (i.e. ~/gap/pkg).

 ## Contact
 For questions, comments and or issues contact [David Burrell](Davidburrell@ufl.edu)